noi121/Influence-of-demography-in-gymnastics/README.md

 The project aims to support transparent, FAIR data practices, reproducibility, and reuse.

-Produced datasets and source code are available with documentation under the following DOI persistent identifier: [DOI from Test TU Wien].
+Produced datasets and source code are available with documentation under the following DOI persistent identifier: 10.70124/ss6ae-53p30.

 ---